 Why nobody made an effort to promote such a polished indie film is mind-boggling to me.
 The film is not about a young flashy cast or big production values it’s about the script and the production and being original.
 For that reason Dead Season is truly outstanding.

 End of the Line

-Who else is terrified by televangelists?
-These people that prey on peoples kindness and steal them blind that we see on TV every weekend to me are truly terrifying.
+Who else is terrified by televangelism?
+Those people who sometimes prey on people’s kindness and rob them blind every weekend to me are truly terrifying.
 End of the Line takes this concept to a terrifying new level and is one of the best apocalyptic movies of all time.

 Last on my list but certainly not least is the truly disturbing and memorable movie Dead Girl which is a powerful and absolutely stomach turning movie about the choices we make when nobody is watching.

 A group of teenagers find a woman tied to a table in an abandoned hospital and rather than trying to help her they let their inner demons run wild in what builds up to a climax of absolute destruction and carnage.

 So there you have it 20 truly fantastic indie horror films.
 Which ones would you add?
 Which ones do you agree or disagree with?
 Sound off in the comments and be part of the conversation.